tukasa0001/TownOfHost/README-EN.md

 Decision : Engineer<br>
 Victory Conditions : Finish All Tasks, Then Die<br>

-The Terrorists are the Neutral RGame Options  ole where they win the game alone if they die with all their tasks completed.<br>
+The Terrorists are the Neutral RName          ole where they win the game alone if they die with all their tasks completed.<br>
 Any cause of death is acceptable.<br>
 If they die without completing their tasks, or if the game ends without they dying, they lose.<br>